Infinite presentability of groups and condensation: Condensation groups

 \subsection{Counterexamples to different kinds of condensation}

-For finitely presented groups, condensation is equivalent to intrinsic condensation, yielding many examples of non-condensation groups. \begin{itemize} \item Isolated groups.
-These include finite groups, finitely presented simple groups, but also many groups having uncountably many normal subgroups.
-We refer the reader to \cite{CGP07} for a large family of examples. \item Finitely presented groups satisfying max-n; notably, these include finitely presented metabelian groups. \end{itemize}
+For finitely presentable groups, condensation is equivalent to intrinsic condensation.
+This fact yields many examples of non-condensation groups. \begin{itemize} \item Isolated groups.
+These include finite groups, finitely presentable simple groups, but also many groups having uncountably many normal subgroups.
+We refer the reader to \cite{CGP07} for a large family of examples. \item Finitely presented groups satisfying max-n; these include, in particular, finitely presentable metabelian groups. \end{itemize}

 It is more delicate to provide non-condensation infinitely presented groups.
 The first example is the following.